barryloh/json-placeholder-graphql/README.md

 # A JSON Placeholder GraphQL API

-A simple GraphQL endpoint wrapping the *AWESOME*
+<a href="https://json-placeholder-graphql.herokuapp.com/graphql">SEE THIS HERE!!</a>A simple GraphQL endpoint wrapping the *AWESOME*
 <a href="https://jsonplaceholder.typicode.com/">JSONPlaceholder</a>, a fake online REST API for testing and prototyping

 ## Setup